Overview

 Recovery

-After about 3 to 8 weeks you can usually go back to normal activities.
-However you cannot drive for at least one year.
-Doctors usually recommend that surgery patients stay on AEDs for up to two years after the operation.
+Patients usually can resume their normal activities after 3 to 4 weeks.
+However, you cannot drive an automobile until you have approval from your neurologist.
+Doctors usually recommend that surgical patients stay on AEDs for up to two years after the operation.
 Some people may have to continue with medication indefinitely for seizure control.
 If language or memory problems continue past the recovery period, your doctor may recommend speech or physical therapy.

 Sources